mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 For the past few years, I've done all my software development on a [home server](/building-a-vm-homelab/).
 It works great, except for when I screw up the network configuration or want to install a new operating system.
 My server has no monitor or keyboard attached, so I have to drag it over to my desk, swap all the cables with my workstation, and then swap everything back when I'm done.

 I'd read that a [Raspberry Pi](https://www.raspberrypi.org/) could masquerade as a USB keyboard, and I knew it could capture video.
-Perhaps a web app could combine those two features could combine and transform the Pi into a miniature remote administration device.
+What if a web app combined those two features and transformed the Pi into a miniature remote administration device?

 After a few months of tinkering, I had a working prototype.